VoidXWalker/Atum/README.md

 ## Info and Compatibility

 This mod is valid for speedruns on http://speedrun.com/mc and its category extensions.

+Just replace Duncan's autoresetter jar with the newest release of this one, attempts and difficulty files are compatible.

 For 1.16.1, Closet Witch's Fast Reset mod is compatible (https://github.com/jan-leila/FastReset/releases).